K-avi/USSR/README.txt

 USSR stands for Ultime String System Replacement (the acronym doesn't mean much it's more of a joke than anything).

-C strings suck so I want to a library for a "higher level" string system with more advanced functions.
+C strings are weird so I want to a library for a "higher level" string system with more advanced functions.
 I'm doing this for fun on my spare time so I don't really care for the "normal" C library philosophy of not allocating